OCTOBER IN THE GARDEN

 If fungus and bugs are present they need to be kept under control with regular spraying.
 We recommend:

-Grosafe Enspray 99 Oil for the control of sucking insects on all fruit, vegetables and ornamentals.
+Grosafe Free Flo Copper to control fungus diseases on all fruit, vegetables, and ornamentals.
+Grosafe Enspray 99 Oil for the control of sucking insects on all fruit, vegetables, and ornamentals.

-Success Ultra for caterpillars, thrips and leafroller.
+Yates Success Ultra for caterpillars, thrips and leafroller.